Abdessamad139/UGPFM/README.md

 # UGPFM

 This is the official implementation of the UNSUPERVISED GRAPH PREDICTOR FACTORIZATION MACHINE (UGPFM) algorithm.
-This new approach was publised in Journal of King Saud University - Computer and Information Sciences (JKSUCIS).
+This new approach was published in the Journal of King Saud University - Computer and Information Sciences (JKSUCIS).

 By Abdessamad Chanaa & Nour-eddine El Faddouli.